cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 (ex2.6)=
-### Example 2.6: Power in domestic mains electricty
+### Exercise 2.6: Power in domestic mains electricty

 Domestic mains power in the UK is delivered as a sinusoidal signal $x(t)=A\cos(\omega_0 t + \theta)$ with frequency of $50\mathrm{Hz}$ and RMS value of $240\mathrm{V}$.